aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-documents/optimize-pdf-resources/_index.md

 ## Optimize PDF Resources

+Optimize resources in the document:

+1. Resources that are not used on the document pages are removed
+1. Equal resources are joined into a single object
+1. Unused objects are deleted

 In case you want to optimize PDF resources, you can use [AsposePdfOptimizeResource](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfoptimizeresource/) function.
 Please check the following code snippet in order to optimize PDF resources in Node.js environment.

 **CommonJS:**

-1. Require the AsposePDFforNode.cjs module.
+1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
 1. Specify the name of the PDF file for which resources will be optimized.
-1. Initialize the AsposePdf module.
+1. Call `AsposePdf` as Promise and perform the operation for optimizing file.
 Receive the object if successful.
 1. Call the function [AsposePdfOptimizeResource](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfoptimizeresource/).
 1. Optimize a PDF resources.
 Thus, if 'json.errorCode' is 0, the result of the operation is saved in "ResultPdfOptimizeResource.pdf".
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.